Timixojo/Timixojo/README.md

 - 👀 I’m interested in social networking
 - 🌱 Student of University of Bolton
 - Master by Research in Artificial Intelligence
-- 💞️ I look forward to collaborating on projects related to programming
+- 💞️ I look forward to collaborating on projects related to data
 - 📫 You can reach me via Ojotimileyina@gmail.com

 <!---